 Cheyenne, Wyoming (PRWEB) October 31, 2013

-OutdoorGearLab.com announced today the winners of the best gloves for skiing and snowboarding for the 2013 and 14 winter season.
+OutdoorGearLab.com announced today the winners of the Top Ski Glove review for skiing and snowboarding for the 2013 and 14 winter season.
 Over 14 contenders were used side-by-side in extreme mountain and winter conditions.
 Testing areas include the peaks of Alaska, snowboarding in the Pacific Northwest, and backcountry skiing in the frigid mountains above Jackson hole and snowmobiling around Lake Tahoe.
 The gloves were specifically evaluated for skiing, but were also put in a number of more rigorous tests to really find out which ones perform the best across key reading metrics.
 The competition was evaluated on dexterity, warmth, water resistance, durability and features.
 All the gloves performs pretty well, but a few really excelled and are described below.
-All the results of this test are available in the ski gloves review.

 The Arc'teryx Alpha SV Glove takes top honors because it scored at the top or near the top in every rating metric.
 Where this glove really shined was in the dexterity and waterproofness tests.
 According to gear reviewer Ian Nicholson, "You really have to try these on to appreciate how well articulated they are: they are constructed with the precision that most companies reserve for hard shells.
 You can operate your jacket and other functions with a surgeons precision compared to competition which is often more clunky."